Wingymankoen/VaR-and-ES-estimation/README.md

 # VaR-and-ES-estimation
 Hi!
 These files contain the code and data I ran for my thesis in Econometrics.
+I am still changing the code to make it quicker, more readable and reliable, so updates will follow later.
+The main.R file runs the code for all 4 categories of models: Unconditional, Conditional, Quantile and Forecast Combinations.
+Additionally, there is a backtest.R file, which is not part of main.R, to take a look at the quality of the models.
 It also provides the thesis itself for background information or a light Sunday read.
 Enjoy!

 # Abstract of the project